 Fortunately, that’s not the case.
 Credit repair is perfectly legal, and more than that, it is your right and responsibility as a U.S. consumer.
 Regardless of your income, amount of credit card debt, or other financial issues, everyone is legally entitled to a fair, accurate representation of the information that appears on their credit report.

 Credit repair is the process of rebuilding your credit after it’s been damaged by poor credit habits, financial setbacks, credit reporting errors, or identity theft.

 We’ll show you exactly what makes credit repair legal, how to sidestep any murky territory, and how you can get started fixing your credit today.

 The FCRA is a piece of federal legislation enacted in 1970 that outlines several rules regarding how your credit file is handled.

 First, it allows you access to your credit report at any time for a reasonable price, including at least one free copy from each credit bureau every 12 months.
 Below you’ll find more situations in which you might qualify for a free credit report from Equifax, Experian, and TransUnion.

-Finally, the FCRA gives you the right to dispute any items on your credit reports you feel may be inaccurate, untimely, misleading, biased, incomplete, or unverifiable (“questionable”).
+If you see something listed that the credit bureaus should have already removed due to the time frame, it’s worthy of being disputed.
+The FCRA gives you the right to dispute any items on your credit reports.
+You can dispute any item that you believe to be inaccurate, untimely, misleading, biased, incomplete, or unverifiable (“questionable”).

-As long as you follow the correct steps during the dispute process, there’s no reason why you can’t improve your score to become an accurate reflection of your financial history.
+As long as you follow the correct steps during the dispute process, there’s no reason why you can’t improve your credit score to become an accurate reflection of your financial history.

 The Right to Access Your Credit Report for Free